5 Smart Strategies to Finding Facebook Audiences

 Spending an hour to determine smarter targeting will be well worth your while.
 Not only will you be able to extend your reach, you could also find audiences that your competitors are ignoring, meaning your ads are ultimately cheaper to run.

-- Drill down to find value
+Drill down to find value of target audience

 The wedding supplier in Facebook’s example can drill down deeper into the options, and find these: